An engaging list of winter activities for the classroom to warm up and excite kids in Kindergarten, first, and second grade.

 - Poetry lessons can be “cool” too!
 Try this winter snow poetry activity.

-- Give each student a tray with kosher salt and have them spell out spelling words or sight words in the “snow”.
+- Give each student a tray with kosher salt and have them spell out spelling words or sight words in the “snow.”
 See an example on Fun-A-Day.

 - Build reading comprehension skills while reading winter-themed passages with these one-page activities!

 - Make snow globes and write with the prompt “Trapped in a Snow Globe!”.
-Find lots of writing activities and word work for winter, with fun themes.
+Find lots of writing activities and word work for winter with fun themes.

 - Read!
 Check out this list of winter-themed books.

-Winter Math Activities
+Math Activities for Winter